breuleux/earl-mocha/README.md

           @two = 2
        it "is fun!":
           assert @one + @one == @two
-       it "is dangerous!"
+       it "is dangerous!":
-          expect-error [Error?]:
+          expect-error [TypeError?]:
              null.forbidden-field